-Try Amazon SageMaker in AWS China (Ningxia) Region for two months, free!
+Try Amazon SageMaker in Amazon Web Services China (Ningxia) Region for two months, free!

-As part of the AWS Free Tier, you can get started with Amazon SageMaker in AWS China (Ningxia) Region for free.
-If you have never used Amazon SageMaker before, for the first two months, you are offered a monthly free tier in AWS China (Ningxia) Region of 250 hours of t2.medium or t3.medium notebook usage for building your models, plus 50 hours of m4.xlarge or m5.xlarge for training, plus 125 hours of m4.xlarge or m5.xlarge for deploying your machine learning models for real-time inferencing and batch transform with Amazon SageMaker.
-Your AWS China (Ningxia) Region free tier starts from the first month when you create your first SageMaker resource.
+As part of the Amazon Web Services Free Tier, you can get started with Amazon SageMaker in Amazon Web Services China (Ningxia) Region for free.
+If you have never used Amazon SageMaker before, for the first two months, you are offered a monthly free tier in Amazon Web Services China (Ningxia) Region of 250 hours of t2.medium or t3.medium notebook usage for building your models, plus 50 hours of m4.xlarge or m5.xlarge for training, plus 125 hours of m4.xlarge or m5.xlarge for deploying your machine learning models for real-time inferencing and batch transform, plus 25 hours of ml.m5.4xlarge for Data Wrangler, plus 10M write units, 10M read units, 25 GB storage for Feature Store with Amazon SageMaker.
+Your Amazon Web Services China (Ningxia) Region free tier starts from the first month when you create your first SageMaker resource.

 Included with Amazon SageMaker Training and Hosting